oceanprotocol-archive/dev-ocean/doc/architecture/squid.md

 ---

-#### delegatePermissions
+### delegatePermissions

 For a existing asset, the owner of the asset delegate to a subject read or access permissions.
 This method will use the `msg.sender` as issuer.

-Parameters
+_Parameters_

 ```
 did: DID of the asset
 subjectAddress: hex str the ethereum account address of the subject who will receive the permissions
 ```

-**Return**
+_Returns_

 `boolean`

-Example
+_Example_

 ```js
 const issuerAccount = ocean.accounts.list()[0]
 const success = ocean.assets.delegatePermissions(